Customer Lifetime Value (LTV) KPI

 Gross margin

-Gross margin represents the profit your business makes after accounting for the cost of making the goods or services sold.
+Gross margin is the profit remaining after subtracting the cost of goods or services sold.
+A higher gross margin means more of each customer's spending becomes actual profit.

 How do you calculate customer lifetime value?

-- For a single customer: Add up the total revenue per month and multiply it by the number of months they've been a customer.
+For a single customer: Add up their total monthly revenue and multiply by the number of months they've been a customer.

-- For a business: Divide the average revenue per user (ARPU) by the company’s churn rate.
+For a subscription business: Divide average revenue per user (ARPU) by the churn rate.

 Why is CLV important?